 MONICA BILL BARNES

-Jane Cox has designed with MBB&CO for more than a decade, and her collaboration with the company is central to her creative life.
-Recent theater includes Color Purple, Amelie, and Jitney (TONY nomintation) on Broadway, Othello at NYTW, and Hamlet at the Barbican in London.
-Other designs include The Flick, The Ambassador, All The Way, and Machinal (TONY and Drama Desk nominations).
-Jane has a long-standing relationship with The Oregon Shakespeare Festival, and is the director of the Program in Theater at the Lewis Center for the Arts at Princeton University.
+Jane Cox has designed with MBB&CO for almost twenty years, and her collaboration with the company is central to her creative life.
+Theater in the 2018-19 season includes True West and King Lear on Broadway, and a new musical of The Secret Life of Bees.
+Recent theater includes Jitney and Color Purple on Broadway, the theatrical adaptation of Between the World and Me, and Hamlet at the Barbican in London.
+Other designs include Othello in Central Park and at NYTW, The Flick and Machinal.
+Jane has been nominated for two Tony awards, several Drama Desk awards and is the recipient of the Morley Design Award from LPTW.
+She has a long-standing relationship with Classic Stage Company, and is the director of the Program in Theater at the Lewis Center for the Arts at Princeton University.

 ROBERT SAENZ DE VITERI